puppetlabs/puppet-docs/source/pe/3.7/razor_windows_install.md

 # Using Your Windows Installation

 Once you have policies set up, your Windows installation should just work if your policy binds a node.
-You should watch the console -- error handling favors "drop to a cmd prompt" -- while testing it out.
+If provisioning fails, you'll get a message at the command prompt.